 No, the 0.5 credit for each honors project is a gift from the College and does not count towards tuition payment.
-However, if you do the Independent Study with Honors, these are credits that you need to pay for, since it is signing up for another class.
+However, if you do an independent study course and attach the Honors project to that, you will need to pay for the independent study course, since it is signing up for another class.

 Do I get a separate grade for the honors portion of the class?